AntoineAssal/Postman-Challenges/30-Day-Challenge/Day-04-Authorization/MySolution/README.md

 ## The BuildUp
 Basically demonstrating that you can setup the API key through various ways (through a header, through query params, helper that inserts in header, or inheritance).

-Prettty straightforward by following the documentation.
+Pretty straightforward by following the documentation.

 ## Solution

 ```HTTPS
 https://api.getpostman.com/collections/{{collection_uid}}